DiamondLightSource/pymalcolm/docs/reference/datasets.rst

 Datasets and Detectors
 ======================
-Every scan must include at least one detector.
+A scan typically includes at least one detector.

 Detectors are defined as devices that produce data.
 The data produced by a detector is described by a table of Datasets.
 Each Dataset typically describes a path within an HDF file.

-All scans include at least one detector block in the device layer and that block must include a `DatasetTablePart`.
+Most scans include at least one detector block in the device layer and that block must include a `DatasetTablePart`.
 This part adds a ``datasets`` attribute to the block which allows clients to determine the location and shape of the data being produced by the detector.